Wi-sc/NVF/README.md

 1. To train the model, relavattive operations in point-transfomrer are needed.
 2. To extract meshes, meshUDF is needed.
-3. To test the model, pytorch3D, chamfer distance, earth mover distance are needed.
+3. To test the model, libaries for pytorch3D, chamfer distance, earth mover distance are needed.

 The commands have been incorperated into 'create_env.sh'.
 You install them with anaconda via runing the script:
 ```